How to Easily Localize React-Native Apps in 2023

 This article assumes that you have:

-- Knowledge in React.
+1. Knowledge of React.

-- Node.js and npm are installed on your computer.
+2. Node.js and npm are installed on your computer.

-Why react-18Next?
+Why React-18Next?

 Extensibility: Compared to other i18n frameworks, i18next is extensible and can be used in any Javascript environment (and a few non-Javascript – .net, elm, iOS, Android), with any UI framework, and with any i18n format.

-Installing Expo
+1. Installing Expo

-.
-It’s the primary interface between a developer and other Expo tools used for different tasks throughout the project development cycle.📌
+The first step in our React native localization project is to use Expo to build our app.
+But first, we need to install expo-cliIt’s the primary interface between a developer and other Expo tools used for different tasks throughout the project development cycle.

-To use the expo–cli you will need these requirements.
+To use the expocli you will need these requirements.

 Include the following lines: